 A value driven young leader for sustainable impact; filled with moral force of character and instinct to lead with the spirit of truth, devotion to duty and fellowship, sympathy for and protection of the weak.
 Fellow of Teach for Ghana, Co-Founder and CEO of Motivation2Learn, and a Granny at the School in the Cloud.

 Today, I hold a Bachelor’s degree.
 In other words, I would not hesitate to spend years to contribute in transforming the world into what we desire it to be.
-Currently, I am a fellow of Teach for Ghana, a Granny at the School in the Cloud, and a Co-Founder and CEO of Motivation2Learn.
+Currently, I am a fellow of Teach for Ghana, a Granny at the School in the Cloud, Co-Founder and CEO of Motivation2Learn, GCED Ambassador at UNESCO APCEUI and HundrED Ambassador and Academy Member.

 Upon my continued service to our school communities and improving the lives of students, I was nominated and subsequently chosen to be an Everyday Young Hero by Youth Service America (YSA).
 YSA recognizes Motivation2Learn as an organization improving communities, bringing positive approaches to solve important issues and meeting needs of children.
 (Find more here https://ysa.org/everyday-young-hero-vincent-dadzie/).

 My commitment and impact gave me an opportunity last year to be invited by The Charles and Lynn Schusterman Family Foundation and Teach for All to participate in a Youth leadership growth and professional development with Israel as a complex and motivating backdrop.
-I have also been invited by UNESCO APCEIU to participate in the 5th Youth Leadership Workshop on Global Citizenship Education (GCED) come 3rd to 9th June 2019, Seoul, Republic of Korea to share my experiences, inspire other young leaders and learn.Why do you want to be a part of the HundrED Community?
+I also participated in the UNESCO APCEIU the 5th Youth Leadership Workshop on Global Citizenship Education (GCED) in Seoul, Republic of Korea to share my experiences, inspire other young leaders and learn.Why do you want to be a part of the HundrED Community?

 The fight against educational inequity is not that which can be fought and won successfully by just a single individual, organization, or even country, but with effective coordination and engagement, continued research and innovation with shared responsibility and commitment, we can make a big difference together to give right to all children to have access to quality education 10 to 15 years from now.
 I am therefore making a long term commitment to effective advocacy and youth empowerment engagements that will give every child the right to life, education and pursuit of happiness.